rastersoft/autovala/wiki/autovala-tricks.7.md

         const string project_version="XX.YY.ZZ";

-This method is now deprecated, because you can still access the version number through the **Constants** namespace, and with the new method you can set the version number in libraries too, without symbol clash.
+This method is now deprecated, because you can still access the version number through the **Constants** namespace.
+As an example, to print the version number, just use:

+        GLib.stdout.printf("Version: %s\n",Constants.VERSION);

+This new method allows to set the version number in libraries too, without symbol clash, because in libraries, the library namespace will be used to define the constants namespace.
+So, as an example, if we are creating a library **MyExampleLibrary**, which has all its code inside the namespace **exampleLibrary**, to print the library version from inside the library just use:

+        GLib.stdout.printf("Library version: %s\n",exampleLibraryConstants.VERSION);

+## Using GETTEXT

+To initialize **gettext** it is mandatory to specify both the package name and the folder with the **.mo** files.
+This is as simple as using the **Constants** namespace with this code:

+        Intl.bindtextdomain(Constants.GETTEXT_PACKAGE, Path.build_filename(Constants.DATADIR,"locale"));
+        Intl.setlocale (LocaleCategory.ALL, "");
+        Intl.textdomain(Constants.GETTEXT_PACKAGE);
+        Intl.bind_textdomain_codeset(Constants.GETTEXT_PACKAGE, "utf-8" );

+For libraries, you must call only:

+        Intl.bindtextdomain(LibraryConstants.GETTEXT_PACKAGE, path.build_filename(LibraryConstants.DATADIR,"locale"));

+being **LibraryConstants** the library Constants namespace.
+The package name is the same than the project's name.

+## Using GLADE files

+**Glade** files are stored at **/usr/share/PROJECT_NAME/** or **/usr/local/share/PROJECT_NAME/**.
+To get access to them, just use the Constants namespace.
+As an example, to load the **example.ui** glade file, just do:

+        var data = new Builder();
+        data.add_from_file(GLib.Path.build_filename(Constants.PKGDATADIR,"example.ui"));

 ## Creating several binaries